ServiceStack/locode/www/docs/database-first.md

   </li>
 </ul>

-As more non-unique `Tag` names are added, additional drop down menus will be created to group your services together.
+As more unique `Tag` names are added, additional drop down menus will be created to group your services together.

 ### Custom table `Icon`